 You Are Not Your Mistakes

-If you are taking critic too personal – just like me – it can help to build up an emotional distance to critic.
+If you are taking criticism too personally – just like me – it can help to build up an emotional distance from criticism.
 You are talking about something you did, not you as a person.
 A critic shouldn’t tear you down, it’s there to help you better yourself.
 Look at it as a chance.

 The Right Form Of Criticism

 The way how we communicate something is often so much more important than the actual topic.
-When you get criticised hold on for a moment and analyse the sitiation.
+When you get criticised hold on for a moment and analyse the situation.
 Is the critic constructive?
-Is the other person giving you a chance to respond or just attacking you.
+Is the other person giving you a chance to respond or just attacking you?

-Alternatively to the counting you could also concentrate on colors.
+Alternatively to the counting, you could also concentrate on colours.
 Look in the room for 5 things in blue.
-Than in yellow, and red.
-After finding those main colors you will be calmer inside.
+Then in yellow, and red.
+After finding those main colours you will be calmer inside.

 You Are Completely Overwhelmed

 When a verbal attack is so harmful that you might get into a panic attack I can recommend you this little exercise.
-Start with the 5 things you see in the room like I described before.
-Than concentrate on 5 things you feel – but it is more about substances, not your feelings.
-For example you can feel the floor material, the fabric of your jeans, the touch of your hand on your arm.
-Afterwards search for 5 things you can hear.
-It sounds so simple, but it can actually help you a lot to calm yourself and shake of a panic attack.
+Start with the 5 things you see in the room I described before.
+Then concentrate on 5 things you feel – but it is more about substances, not your feelings.
+For example, you can feel the floor material, the fabric of your jeans and the touch of your hand on your arm.
+Afterwards, search for 5 things you can hear.
+It sounds so simple, but it can actually help you a lot to calm yourself and shake off a panic attack.